 The end of a long-term relationship leaves rebounders looking for attraction, love, and comfort.
-They are not looking for a genuine connection but a distraction to forget the past one.
+They are not looking for a genuine connection but a distraction to forget the past.
 Rebounders accommodate anyone who is on their way in the rush to forget their exes.
-Once they find someone, they put the new person on a pedestal to adore, love, and carve into perfectionists.
+Once they find someone, they put the new person on a pedestal to adore, love, and carve them into a perfect partner.

 2. Honeymoon Avenue

 A rebound relationship starts with a honeymoon phase.
 This stage is all about having fun and enjoying each other’s company.
 During this phase, the rebounder showers endless love and attention on the new partner.
-They try to speed up the natural progression of the relationship and become emotionally invested quite fast.
+They try to speed up the natural progression of the relationship and become emotionally invested in a short duration.